philee101/prism-extrapolation/README.md

 ## **I. Environment & Configuration**
 - CUDA optimization for A100 + torch.dynamo
-- Model hyperparameters tuned for **Addition task** with drastically reduced number of attention heads/"cursors" for compute efficiency (significantly lower than paper reported values)
+- Model hyperparameters tuned for **Addition task** with drastically reduced number of attention heads/"cursors" for compute efficiency, significantly lower than paper reported values.
+Same config should work with most or all other tasks.
 - Debug/logging configs
 - WARNING: Code is provided "as-is" for reproducibility/research purposes only.
 As a disclaimer, code is in unmodified form from a colab debugging workflow.
 Significant refactoring is still needed.